 Phenylketonuria or PKU

 Patients living with PKU are not able to break down the phenylalanine amino acid (Phe) that is found in many foods, including vegetables, breads, and cereals.
 The buildup of Phe can cause severe neurological disorders and developmental delays.
-SYNB1934 is an orally administered, non-systemically absorbed drug candidate designed by engineering a probiotic to consume Phe in the GI tract.
-Following positive top-line Phase 2 results, SYNB1934 is expected to advance to the pivotal Phase 3 study, Synpheny-3.
+Labafenogene marselecobac (SYNB1934) is an orally administered, non-systemically absorbed drug candidate designed by engineering a probiotic to consume Phe in the GI tract.
+Labafenogene marselecobac is currently being studied in the global, pivotal Phase 3 study, Synpheny-3.
 Labafenogene marselecobac has received Rare Pediatric Disease Designation and Orphan Drug Designation by the U.S. Food and Drug Administration (FDA) and orphan designation by the European Medicines Agency (EMA).

 Homocystinuria (HCU) is a rare metabolic disease that is caused by an inborn error of metabolism, specifically the loss of function of the enzyme cystathionine beta-synthase, which results in excessive accumulation of homocysteine and its metabolites in the blood and urine.
 People with HCU face risks of complications including thromboembolism, lens dislocation, skeletal abnormalities, developmental delay, and intellectual disability.
 Many patients are required to comply with a rigid methionine-restricted diet and currently approved treatment options for HCU are limited due to efficacy and tolerability.
 In November 2021, Synlogic announced SYNB1353, an orally-administered, non-systemically absorbed drug candidate.
 SYNB1353 was designed using genetic engineering to program the probiotic bacteria E. coli Nissle (EcN) to consume methionine within the gastrointestinal tract, thereby preventing methionine absorption and conversion to homocysteine in plasma.
 Synlogic holds worldwide development and commercialization rights to SYNB1353, which is designed to consume methionine, a precursor to homocysteine, in the GI tract.
 The goal of treatment in HCU is to lower and control levels of total homocysteine (tHcy).
 SYNB1353 was granted Fast Track and Orphan Drug Designation by the FDA and is the first drug candidate developed through a research collaboration between Synlogic and Ginkgo Bioworks and the first investigational medicine developed on Ginkgo’s platform to enter the clinic.
 SYNB1353 has achieved proof of mechanism in a Phase 1 study using a dietary model of homocystinuria in healthy volunteers.